-The cars of the seventies were, according to experts, some of the worst in US history.
+The cars of the '70s were, according to experts, some of the worst in U.S. history.
 The oil crisis that occurred in 1973 did not help, especially because more regulations were put in place and smaller, fuel-efficient cars took over.
-All of this resulted in some pretty ugly cars, most of which we've featured in this quiz.
-These cars have weird shapes, some very unappealing design elements and some didn't even perform well on the road, all looks aside.
+All of this resulted in some pretty ugly cars, many of which we've featured in this quiz.
+These cars have weird shapes, some very unappealing design elements and some, looks aside, didn't even perform well on the road.
 People were constantly questioning the decisions of some car designers back then, and although we can laugh about them now, it was a sad day for consumers.

 If you think you're up to the challenge of telling us the names of these uglies, then get started on this quiz.

 Produced between the years 1975 and 1979, the AMC Pacer was manufactured by the American Motor Company.
 Also known as the VAM Pacer, the car was designed in 1971 with a unique round shape and large glass area.

 Officially the Volkswagen Type 181, the Volkswagen Thing was introduced in the United States in 1973.
 Built with a mechanical base similar to the Beetle, the Thing was initially developed for use in the West German army.